wazuh/wazuh-documentation/source/cloud-security/azure/posture-management.rst

 Enable Microsoft Defender for Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We enable and configure Microsoft Defender for Cloud to report all security misconfigurations using its CSPM module.
+Enable and configure Microsoft Defender for Cloud to report all security misconfigurations using its CSPM module.

 #.
 In the search bar of the Azure portal, type ``Microsoft Defender``, then select **Microsoft Defender for Cloud**.
 #.
 Select **Getting started** on the sidebar menu.
 On the **Getting started** page, under the **Upgrade** tab, select your subscription, and then click the **Upgrade** button at the bottom of the page.